jcjohnson/pytorch-examples/README.md

 functions that produce output Tensors from input Tensors.
 Backpropagating through this graph then allows you to easily compute gradients.

 This sounds complicated, it's pretty simple to use in practice.
-We wrap our PyTorch Tensors in **Variable** objects; a Variable represents a node in a computational graph.
-If `x` is a Variable then `x.data` is a Tensor, and `x.grad` is another Variable holding the gradient of `x` with respect to some scalar value.
+If we want to compute gradients with respect to some Tensor, then we set `requires_grad=True` when constructing that Tensor.
+Any PyTorch operations on that Tensor will cause a computational graph to be constructed, allowing us to later perform backpropagation through the graph.
+If `x` is a Tensor with `requires_grad=True`, then after backpropagation `x.grad` will be another Tensor holding the gradient of `x` with respect to some scalar value.

-PyTorch Variables have the same API as PyTorch Tensors: (almost) any operation that you can perform on a Tensor also works on Variables; the difference is that using Variables defines a computational graph, allowing you to automatically compute gradients.
+Sometimes you may wish to prevent PyTorch from building computational graphs when performing certain operations on Tensors with `requires_grad=True`; for example we usually don't want to backpropagate through the weight update steps when training a neural network.
+In such scenarios we can use the `torch.no_grad()` context manager to prevent the construction of a computational graph.

 Here we use PyTorch Variables and autograd to implement our two-layer network;
 now we no longer need to manually implement the backward pass through the